Play Live Radio

 Available On Air Stations

-Cold weather reduces range and reliability of electric school buses, Cornell study finds
+Cold weather reduces range and reliability of electric buses, Cornell study finds

 /

-Moving to all electric school buses will have challenges.
+Moving to electric buses will have challenges.
 Cornell University researchers completed a two-year study in Ithaca and found that electric buses struggled with cold weather, becoming unreliable with reduced range.

 Researchers found that batteries in electric buses consumed 48% more energy between temperatures of 25 and 32 degrees.